 My eyes remained closed and I couldn’t see, but I felt the joy of being weightless.
 I was being carried around by the wind, seemingly without direction.
 But I felt serene and it was so freeing to have let go.

 I tried to focus intently upon the sensations of being carried by the wind, as there were still lingering thoughts in my mind of my physical body, which could have surely brought me back if I didn’t ground myself in the astral experience.

 Eventually, I landed and could see clearly.
 I think I was in a library.
-There was a translucent lady (she looked like a normal person but I could also see through her) with red hair standing by one of those book scanners, or so it looked like.
+There was a translucent lady (she looked like a normal person but I could also see through her) with red hair standing by what looked like one of those book scanners.

 I asked where I was but she didn’t reply.
 I tried to examine my surroundings in the hopes of later verifying their authenticity but woke up in the process.

 It was so inspiring to read your description of this astral breeze and I enjoyed your detailed description of it as I could visualize how it must feel.
 There a nice learning curve as well and goes to show how important relaxation and focus are with astral projection.
 Something to keep in mind for myself for sure.